InScight-Magazine/Content/Issue3/subfiles/debanuj.typ

 #let title = "Secret of the Wings: Nanostructures on a Dragonfly"
 #let authors = ("Debanuj Chatterjee",)
-#let affiliations = ("Marie Curie Postdoctoral fellow at CNRS, University of Lille, France)",)
+#let affiliations = ("Marie Curie Postdoctoral fellow at CNRS, University of Lille, France",)
 #let abstract = "Dragonflies are one of the marvels of natural creation.
 The secrets of their flight dynamics, mate selection, predation, and visual information processing are all awe inspiring.
 During a trip to Puri in India, I had an interesting encounter with a group of dragonflies.
 A few of their pictures revealed some hidden mysteries about the nanostructures present on their wings.
 In this article we use scientific knowledge to develop a peeping hole into those hidden mystries."
 #let coverImage = "debanuj.jpg"
 #let authorImage = "debanujFace.jpg"